+CASSANDRA KIGER Executive Director

-CASSANDRA KIGER Who will be our site coordinator?
+Who will be our site coordinator?

 Meet Angela, the new Godfrey-Lee Middle School Site Coordinator!

 Keyla is already the Site Coordinator at the ECC, and will also be leading the Godfrey-Lee Elementary School site.

 Rocio is our Site Coordinator at our Burton sites, and has been around Affinity the longest, developing programming and building relationships.
-She is transitioning into her new role of Program Director!
+She has recently been promoted to Program Director and we are thrilled to see her in this new leadership role.

 Monica has been a long-time activist, organizer, and leader in the local Southwest community, and is our SWCC Site Coordinator.

 Check out our team's bios at affinitymentoring.org/about/the-team/.

 Current Locations

-Goei Center Administrative Headquarters
+Goei Center Admin Headquarters